amitmse/in_Python_/Neural Network/README.md

 ## Activation Function:

- 	It’s just a thing function that you use to get the output of node.
+ 	It’s function to get the output of node.
 It is also known as Transfer Function.
+It is used to determine
-	It is used to determine the output of neural network like yes or no.
+	the output of neural network like YES or NO.

 	Some examples: SIGMOID, RELU, LEAKYRELU, TANH, SOFTMAX, CUBE, ELU, RRELU, HARDSIGMOID, HARDTANH, IDENTITY,
 			RATIONALTANH, SOFTPLUS, SOFTSIGN,